Roasts on , ships on

 The beans are then hand sorted again to remove any defectives, separated by grade, and finally placed in Grain Pro bags inside juts bags to protect the beans from moisture during transport and avoid any cross contamination.

-In both cases the coffee shows and exalts all the characteristics of natural Ethiopias, but with a complexity rarely found in such coffees: floral, funky fruits, lavender, peach, and sweet candied fruits along with nice acidity.
+In both cases the coffee shows and exalts all the characteristics of natural Ethiopias, but with a complexity rarely found in such coffees: floral, funky fruits, violet, lavender, peach, and sweet candied fruits along with a nice acidity.